skickar/UnderCover/README.md

 ### GeoIP log - A log of Wi-Fi networks and signal strenghts associated with an entry in the results list for later geolocation

 ## Flow:
-### Attacker selects target organization from list of organizations in the targat list.
+### Attacker selects target organization from list of organizations in the target list.
 ### The NodeMCU creates fake versions of that networks and logs any device that tries to connect, and takes a log of nearby Wi-Fi networks
 ### The log is extracted and the accompanying signal strength data is converted to geoIP information
 ### The result is uploaded to a database which maps all recorded observations of these member devices